jenkinsci/workflow-remote-loader-plugin/README.md

 ### Groovy file format

-The loading behaves similarly to the built-in `load` command, see [Workflow documentation](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md#manual-loading) for more info about library file syntax.
+The loading behaves similarly to the built-in `load` command, see [Pipeline documentation](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md#manual-loading) for more info about library file syntax.
 Only one file is being loaded by commands from `fileLoader`.
 Use static initializers within the Groovy file of the loaded file to load more context from neighbor files.

 ### Examples